What You Need To Know About Bankruptcy During COVID-19

 No one decides to file for bankruptcy quickly.
 In our experience, most people do a lot of reading up on the process.
 This is even more true during the COVID-19 pandemic.
 Nothing is normal right now, including legal proceedings.

-If you are thinking about filing for bankruptcy during the coronavirus pandemic, call attorney Holly Shattuck at The Law Group of Northwest Arkansas LLP at (479) 316-3760 or contact us through our online form.
+If you are thinking about filing for bankruptcy during the coronavirus pandemic, call attorney Holly Shattuck at The Law Group of Northwest Arkansas PLLC at (479) 316-3760 or contact us through our online form.
 We will set up an initial consultation and talk you through whether bankruptcy is right for you.
 We will also explain how the bankruptcy process differs during the pandemic.

 Is Bankruptcy Court Closed?